kathyk630/kathyk_ruc/README.md

 # kathyk_ruc

-Sorry, the dataset is too big to be uploaded.
+Unfortunately, the dataset is too big to be uploaded.
+Here is the link to download data: https://www.kaggle.com/c/web-traffic-time-series-forecasting/data.